 The irony here is that he refuses to enforce federal law that protects the American Indians against a State’s seizure of their property.

-Chapter 3 - Indian Removal Act
+Chapter 3 - Davy Crockett and the Indian Removal Act

 While Andrew Jackson may have been responsible for preserving the Union of the various states, he was also responsible for severing many Indian nations from the USA.

 While he threatened military intervention against South Carolina, he would not act on behalf of the Indians who were being forced off their lands in Georgia.

 In the late 1820s/early 1830s gold is discovered in Northern Georgia resulting in the first Gold rush.

 However, the land that contained the gold reserves happened to belong to the Cherokee.

 President Andrew Jackson warns the Cherokee that the federal government cannot intervene on their behalf and that the best course of action for them will be to remove themselves to the other side of the Mississippi river.